How to Automate Your Content Audit [Video + Template]

 - Identify underperforming, low-value pages

-Check out the video below as Trey Evans, our Content Marketing Manager, walks through how you can use it to identify low-value pages on your site based by utilizing Google Analytics and backlink data and the next steps to take moving forward.
+Access the content audit template here and check out the video below as Trey Evans, our Content Marketing Manager, walks through how you can use it to identify low-value pages on your site based by utilizing Google Analytics and backlink data and the next steps to take moving forward.

 The Goods: Our Go-to Content Audit Tools